-- participating in employment or Department approved education or training programs.
-At a minimum, the Illinois Department shall cover the following categories of families: - (1) recipients of TANF under Article IV participating in work and training activities as specified in the personal plan for employment and self-sufficiency; - (2) families transitioning from TANF to work; - (3) families at risk of becoming recipients of TANF; - (4) families with special needs as defined by rule; - (5) working families with very low incomes as defined by rule; - (6) families that are not recipients of TANF and that need child care assistance to participate in education and training activities; - (7) youth in care, as defined in Section 4d of the Children and Family Services Act, who are parents, regardless of income or whether they are working or Department-approved employment participating in education or training programs.
-Any family that receives child care assistance in accordance with this paragraph additional 12-month shall receive one child care eligibility period after the parenting youth in care's case with the Department of Children and Family Services is closed, regardless of income or whether the parenting is working or participating care Department-approved employment or education or training programs;
+- participating in employment or Department approved education or training programs or are otherwise employed as specified in this subsection.
+At a minimum, the Illinois Department shall cover the following categories of families: - (1) recipients of TANF under Article IV participating in work and training activities as specified in the personal plan for employment and self-sufficiency; - (2) families transitioning from TANF to work; - (3) families at risk of becoming recipients of TANF; - (4) families with special needs as defined by rule; - (5) working families with very low incomes as defined by rule; - (6) families that are not recipients of TANF and that need child care assistance to participate in education and training activities; - (7) youth in care, as defined in Section 4d of the Children and Family Services Act, who are parents, regardless of income or whether they are working or participating in Department-approved employment education or training programs.
+Any family that receives child care assistance in accordance with this paragraph shall receive one additional 12-month child care eligibility period after the parenting youth in care's case with the Department of Children and Family Services is closed, regardless of income or whether the parenting youth in care is working or participating

+Department-approved employment or education or training programs;

 - (8) families receiving Extended Family Support Program services from the Department of Children and Family Services, regardless of income or whether they are working or participating in Department-approved employment or education or training programs; and - (9) families with children under the age of 5 who have an open intact family services case with the Department of Children and Family Services.
-Any family that receives child care assistance in accordance with this paragraph shall remain eligible for child care assistance 6 months after the child's intact family services case is closed, regardless of whether the child's parents or other relatives as defined by rule are working or participating in Department approved employment or education or training programs.
-The Department of Human Services. consultation with the Department of Children and Family Services, shall adopt rules to protect the privacy of families who are the subject of an open intact family services case when such families enroll in child care services.
-Additional rules shall be adopted to offer children who have an open intact family services case the opportunity to receive an Early Intervention screening and other services that their families may be eliqible for as provided by the Department of Human Services.
+Any family that receives child care assistance in accordance with this paragraph shall remain eligible for child care assistance 6 months after the child's intact family services case is closed, regardless of whether the child's parents or other relatives as defined by rule are working or participating in Department approved employment or education or training of The Department Human Services, programs. consultation with the Department of Children and Family Services, shall adopt rules to protect the privacy of families who are the subject of an open intact family services case when such families enroll in child care services.
+Additional rules shall be adopted to offer children who have an open intact family services case the opportunity to receive an Early Intervention screening and other services that their families may be eligible for as provided by the Department of Human Services; - employed as a mental health care worker and has income below the specified income threshold established for such families under this subsection.
+As used in this paragraph, "mental health care worker" mean a professional counselor, clinical professional counselor, clinical professional counselor, clinical psychologist, social worker, clinical social worker, or other mental health professional who is licensed or otherwise authorized to deliver health care services under the laws of this State and is actively engaged in his or her profession;